1999 FIFA Women's World Cup Group D

 Group D of the 1999 FIFA Women's World Cup took place from June 19 to 26, 1999.
 The group consisted of Australia, China PR, Ghana and Sweden.

+Three of these teams were also drawn together in Group D of the next World Cup in 2003 (the exception was Sweden, whose place was taken by fellow Europeans Russia).

 Standings

 Matches

 All times listed are local time.